josh-holder/josh-holder.github.io/_posts/2023-05-17-launch-mass.md

 ---
-title: "A perspective on the decoupling of spacecraft launch cost with spacecraft mass and volume"
+title: "A perspective on the decoupling of spacecraft launch cost with mass and volume"
 excerpt_separator: "<!--more-->"
 categories:
   - writings